Structural Stability Hypothesis of Dual Unitary Quantum Chaos: Introduction

+Given this novel class of exactly solvable chaotic systems a fundamental question concerns the stability or robustness of their dynamical features.
+One may trace the basic motivation for such a question to the notion of structural stability of hyperbolic flows in classical chaotic dynamical systems~\cite{robbin,robinson}.
+Contrary to integrable systems, which are structurally unstable and where perturbative expansions around them generically diverge (cf. Kolmogorov-Arnold-Moser theory in classical dynamical systems, or divergent Feynman diagram expansions of quantum field theories around their free/non-coupled limits), chaotic systems are expected to be robust against typical perturbations.
 In this work we formulate the hypothesis of structural stability of Floquet dual-unitary circuits (therefore focusing on discrete time-dynamics with explicit time translation symmetry), and streamline a simple strategy for its verification.
-Specifically, we conjecture that small, time-translation invariant perturbations of dual-unitary circuits (in the quantum chaotic and ergodic regime) remain quantum chaotic and ergodic.
-An equivalent re-formulation of the hypothesis in terms of the so-called spectral Lyapunov exponents (SLE)~\cite{Chan20} states that the leading SLE in each of the $t$ time-translation symmetry sectors decays to $1$ exponentially fast in time $t$, which in turn implies a linear in $t$ growth of the SFF in the thermodynamic limit.
+Specifically, we conjecture that chaotic/ergodic dual-unitary circuits remain chaotic/ergodic under small, time-translation invariant perturbations.
+If we assume that chaos is equivalent to a linear-in-$t$ growth of the SFF in the thermodynamic limit, this hypothesis can be reformulated in terms of the so-called spectral Lyapunov exponents (SLE)~\cite{Chan20}.
+In that language, the hypothesis states that the leading SLE in each of the $t$ time-translation symmetry sectors decays to 1 exponentially fast in time $t$.
 We note that a somewhat simpler approach to structural stability hypothesis has been addressed by two of us and P. Kos in Ref.~\cite{kos2021correlations}, which studied the robustness of local dynamical correlators.
 Importantly, however, the decay of local correlators is not sufficient for establishing quantum chaos and ergodicity, hence our current study of SFF, a global (non-local) dynamical observable, provides a more stringent characterisation.
 We also stress that our study goes substantially beyond the one presented in Ref.~\cite{braun2020transition}, where the stability of the SFF was investigated for a specific dual unitary circuit at first order in perturbation theory.

 Clearly, this question is very challenging, and extremely difficult to address in full mathematical rigour.
 The purpose of our paper is to establish the minimal set of assumptions --- which turn out to be two --- needed for a rigorous proof of the stability of the chaotic SFF.
 We do this by formulating a perturbation theory for the SLE, and identifying sufficient conditions for the expansion to behave in a way that is consistent with ergodicity.
 We furthermore verify these two assumptions numerically.